nesrak1/AssetsTools.NET/README.md

     newAssetData = stream.ToArray();
 }

-//rename this asset name from boring to cool var bunRepl = new BundleReplacerFromMemory("boring", "cool", true, newAssetData, -1);
+//rename this asset name from boring to cool when saving var bunRepl = new BundleReplacerFromMemory("boring", "cool", true, newAssetData, -1);

 var bunWriter = new AssetsFileWriter(File.OpenWrite("coolbundle.unity3d"));
 bunInst.file.Write(bunWriter, new List<BundleReplacer>() { bunRepl });
 ```

-### Bundle file packing
+### Compress a bundle file

 You can also compress a bundle with LZMA or LZ4.